How to Travel From Athens to Santorini [2023 Guide]

-If you’re planning to stay around the main touristy spots and not drift away from all the traditional sights then buses and public transportation should be enough.
-Nevertheless, we recommend renting a car so that you get the chance to see all the hidden gems and the secluded beaches of Santorini.
+If you plan to stay around the main touristy spots and not drift away from all the traditional sights then buses and public transportation should be enough.
+Nevertheless, we recommend renting a car so you can see all the hidden gems and the secluded beaches of Santorini.

 Is Santorini a party island?